3 tips for

 Whether you’re publishing directly to your own servers (like the University of Cambridge do), or using Shorthand hosting, it’s critical to think about how you are going to link from your homepage or usual content pages to your Shorthand stories.

-For the University of Cambridge, many — if not all — of the features in their homepage carousel are Shorthand stories.
+For the University of Cambridge, many — if not all — of the features in its homepage carousel are Shorthand stories.
 “That’s usually where visitors click first, according to heat maps.
 We really want that to be our finest offering,” Stuart says.

 Carousel feature on University of Cambridge's homepage